 Use Optimism as a Tipping Point

 Optimism is important when it comes to magnifying your power of belief in the placebo effect.
-Research shows that if you are an optimist, you are much more likely to experience a placebo effect resulting in positive impacts on your physiology.[4]
+Research shows that if you are an optimist, you are much more likely to experience a placebo effect, positively impacting your physiology.

-If you are prone to pessimism, you can use mindfulness to be more aware when you are being pessimistic, and then use the power of your mind to practice being optimistic.
-When you regularly practice being optimistic, the neuroplasticity of your brain kicks in to create deep and long-lasting neuronal pathways of optimism.
+If you are prone to pessimism, you can use mindfulness to become more aware of your feelings and then use the power of your mind to practice optimism.
+When you regularly practice optimism, your brain's neuroplasticity creates deep and long-lasting neuronal pathways of optimism.

 A major benefit of optimism is an increased chance of experiencing a placebo effect resulting in improved health.
 The reverse is also true.
-If you are a pessimist, you increase your chances of experiencing a nocebo effect; meaning, if you have a negative attitude, you are much more likely to experience a negative physiologic reaction to medications and therapeutic encounters.[5]
+If you are a pessimist, you increase your chances of experiencing a nocebo effect.
+If you have a negative attitude, you are much more likely to experience a negative physiologic reaction to medications and therapeutic encounters.

-The ability to hack your own placebo effect and create optimal health through the power of your mind is becoming increasingly apparent from the results of placebo effect research.
-As with any skill you wish to hone, it just takes a little practice.
+The ability to hack your placebo effect and create optimal health through the power of your mind is becoming increasingly apparent from the results of placebo effect research.
+As with any skill you wish to hone, it just takes some practice.

 Embrace a Paradox

-Despite the emerging science, we still don’t understand all the facets of why some people are better at triggering a placebo effect than others.
-There are many variables yet to be discovered.
-It won’t hurt for you to try this approach as long as you surrender to this paradox – you can always heal without being cured.
+Despite the emerging science, we still don’t understand all the variables of why some people are better at triggering a placebo effect than others.
+Many variables remain to be discovered.
+However, it won’t hurt to try this approach if you surrender to this paradox: You can always heal without being cured.

-Inherent in this paradox is that often the first step in healing is through accepting the way things are.
+Inherent in this paradox is that the first step in healing is often through accepting how things are.
 After that, you experience the freedom to live life through the eyes of a child, exploring your possibility for healing with curiosity and playfulness despite being diagnosed with a disease.

 Comments